AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 Install dependencies using ``npm ci``* from within the Angular folder, then run the sample using ``npm start``

-*you can use ``npm install`` but this will update the package-lock.json and may introduce new and different dependencies.
+*you can use ``npm install`` but this will update the package-lock.json and may introduce new and different sub-dependencies.

 Login using the button in the webpage header